grafana/grafana/docs/sources/variables/templates-and-variables.md

 ### Ad hoc filters

+Ad hoc filters allow you to add key/value filters that are automatically added to all metric queries that use the specified data source.
 Ad hoc filter variables only work with  InfluxDB, Prometheus, and Elasticsearch data sources.
-This variable type allows you to add key/value filters that are automatically added to all metric queries that use the specified data source.
+For instructions, refer to [Add ad hoc filters]({{< relref "add-ad-hoc-filters.md" >}}).

 ## Variable best practices